ibm-cloud-docs/virtual-servers/vsi_viewing_suspend.md

 ## Next steps
 {: #next-steps-suspend-billing-feature}

-To learn more about the suspend billing feature, review the following information:
+For more information about the suspend billing feature, see the following information:
 1. [Suspend billing](/docs/virtual-servers?topic=virtual-servers-requirements)
 2. [Managing virtual servers](/docs/virtual-servers?topic=virtual-servers-managing-virtual-servers#managing-virtual-servers)